FANTASIA

 “Oh no!”
 The mask writhed, “I’ve changed my mind.
 Don’t tell me.
 I couldn’t possibly know, it’s too terrible, to know one’s own way of death.”

 “But it’s already happened.”
-Isambard said.
+Isambard laughed.

 “Well, that doesn’t make it any less morbid!”
 The mask protested.
 “No. No, I mustn’t know.
 I couldn’t bear it.”
-And then the mask caught a glimpse of the feet on the chaise longue, and grew quite enraged.
+And then the mask caught a glimpse of the feet on the chaise longue and grew quite enraged.
 “And who is that, there?
 Asleep at my demise?
 The gall!
 Wake him!
 Wake him immediately!”

 “Alas, we cannot.
 For that man,” said Emory, “is you.”